-Do not use abrasive or strong cleaning materials such as steel wool or scouring powder, which will scratch metal and painted surfaces.
+- Do not use abrasive or strong cleaning materials such as steel wool or scouring powder, which will scratch metal and painted surfaces. - Use of power washers exceeding 1,200 psi (8 274 kPa) can result in damage or removal of paint and decals.